Nutlope/pdftochat/README.md

 - [x] Verify data is streaming back in general
 - [x] Stream data back to the frontend somehow – Vercel AI SDK or my own streaming lib the Vercel AI SDK on the backend
 - [x] Add sources with a page number
+- [x] Migrate all CSS modules to tailwind
+- [ ] Implement design changes on pdf page + fix responsiveness
 - [ ] Add loading UI for ingesting data
 - [ ] Implement the landing page UI
-- [ ] Implement design changes on pdf page + fix responsiveness
 - [ ] Add SEO metadata in layout.tsx
 - [ ] Add trash icon for folks to delete PDFs and implement delete functionality
 - [ ] Use LLM Report for OpenAI observability & limit the amount a user can spend
+- [ ] Upgrade to Next.js 14 and make sure it works

 ## Todos v2 - Future